krakend/krakend-documentation/endpoints/common-expression-language-cel.md

         "validation/cel": [
             {
                 "check_expr": "CONDITION1 && CONDITION2"
+            },
+            {
+                "check_expr": "CONDITION3 && CONDITION4"
             }
         ]
     }
 }
 ```
+**Notice that the CEL object is an array**, even when you need a single evaluation object.
+If **all stacked conditions** in the array are *true*, the request/response continues.
+As soon as it finds a *false*, the validation fails.

+Each object in the array has the following syntax:

-{{< schema data="validation/cel.json" >}}
+{{< schema data="validation/cel.json" property="items" >}}

-- Notice that the CEL object is an array.
-In this example, it contains one object.
-- `check_expr`: The expression that evaluates as a boolean, you can write here any conditional.
-If all stacked conditions are *true* the request continues, *false*, it fails to retrieve data from the token, the request, or the response.
-The expressions can use a set of **additional variables**, shown in the sections below.
+See the sections below to use **additional variables**.
 {{< note title="A note on client headers" >}}
 When **client headers** are needed, remember to add them under [`input_headers`](/docs/endpoints/parameter-forwarding/#headers-forwarding) as KrakenD does not forward headers to the backends unless declared in the list.
 {{< /note >}}

 ## Adding logic in the requests and responses.
-There are three different ways to access the metadata of requests and responses to decide whether or not to continue serving the user command.
+There are three different ways to access the metadata of requests and responses when you are inside the `check_expr` to decide whether or not to continue serving the user command.

 - Use a `req_` type variable to access **request** data.
 - Use a `resp_` type variable to access **response** data.